-3.3.6 YATES STREET PLAZA
+3.3.6 PUBLIC PARK (north)

-Objective: To create a plaza fronting Yates Street that is defined by building façades, animated by street level uses and, avoids as much as possible, overshadowing by adjacent buildings.
+Objective: To create a public green space facing Yates Street that is defined by building façades, animated along its edges by active frontages, and that avoids as much as possible, overshadowing by adjacent buildings.

-Height and Setback Guidelines: (for buildings on the east and west sides of the plaza)
+Height and Setback Guidelines: (for buildings on the east and west sides of the green)

 - a.
 Street Wall: 3 to 5 storeys in height. - b.
-Upper Storey (on the east side of the plaza): set back the 5th storey 2.5m or more from the edge of the podium. - c.
-Upper Storey (on the west side of the plaza): set back the 4th and 5th storey 2.5m or more from the edge of the podium. - d.
-Towers (on the east side of the plaza): set back approximately 6m or more from the edge of the podium. - e.
+Upper Storey (on the east side of the green): set back the 5th storey 2.5m or more from the edge of the podium. - c.
+Upper Storey (on the west side of the green): set back the 4th and 5th storey 2.5m or more from the edge of the podium. - d.
+Towers (on the east side of the green): set back approximately 6m or more from the edge of the podium. - e.
 Building Massing: locate within a 5:1 inclined setback starting at the top of the podium.
 No further setbacks are required once the tower setback (d.) is reached.